 We learn a lot of moral and ethical lessons from the bible.
-Can the bible also teach us a thing or two about dating and love?
+Can the bible also teach us some Jewish dating advice?
 While the etiquette and customs related to dating were certainly a bit different from what we’re used to today, the fundamental principles, issues, and challenges of dating and falling in love are surprisingly similar.
 So in my next few blog posts I’d like to review and analyze some of the major biblical dating and love episodes, and try to extract lessons and wisdom that you can hopefully apply to your own situation.

 The first dating story I’ll deal with is the story of how Isaac, son of Abraham, found his bride.
 Here are the facts: Isaac is the favorite son of one of the wealthiest, most powerful, and most popular leaders in the land of Canaan (Israel).
 He’s smart, studious, has great parents, and a family business to eventually run.
 Sounds great, right?
 So why is he 40 and still single?
 Part of the problem might be because he doesn’t really like to go out much.
 He’s more of a stay at home with a good book kind of guy, which is great when you’re married but not so helpful when you’re looking for your soulmate.
 The main problem, however, is that Abraham has forbidden him from dating any of the local Canaanite girls, because of their pagan way of life.
 So Isaac is in a bit of a bind.
 He really does want to get married, but he hasn’t got anyone to date!
 Don’t forget, before the days of online dating, you pretty much were confined to dating people within your immediate geographic area.